 To date, companies based in Japan have accounted for the majority of our total revenue.
-Revenue generated from customers in Japan accounted for 70% of our total revenue in the year ended December 31, 1997, 82% in the year ended December 31, 1998, 90% in the year ended December 31, 1999, and 68% in the six months ended June 30, 2000.
+Revenue generated from customers in Japan accounted for 70% of our total revenue in the year ended December 31, 1997, 82% in the year ended December 31, 1999, and 68% in the six months ended June 30, 2000.
 We expect that a significant portion of our total future revenue will continue to be derived from companies based in Japan.
 Virtually all of our total revenue generated internationally has been denominated in U.S. dollars.